 Bruxelles is French for Brussels, Belgique is French for Belgium, and Signor is Italian for Mr., akin to the Spanish “Señor.”
-None of this appears to be a reference to anything in particular so I imagine this was written for the story that Dreamcatcher is trying to tell.
 The author of the letter is apparently writing from a hotel, judging from the stationary.
-It appears to be typewritten.
-Due to the weathered quality we can infer that this is probably not a recent letter, but something archival, or an heirloom of sorts.
-Behind the paper, we seen an envelope from the same hotel, but further behind that, we see something that reads PATIENT twice, and then some unintelligible letters, parts of words that are cut off.
-So the nurse’s outfit that JiU is wearing starts to make a bit more sense.
+Due to the weathered quality we can infer that this is probably not a recent letter, but something archival.
+Behind the paper, we seen an envelope from the same hotel.
+Further behind that, there’s something that reads PATIENT twice, so the nurse’s outfit that JiU is wearing starts to make a bit more sense.

-Of course, I’m neglecting the elephant in the room, the picture of the 7 dreamcatcher members sitting like they’re the Shining twins in white dresses.
-This is also weathered, and warrants the significance of being placed on top of this letter.
-I wouldn’t be surprised if the photograph came from the letter but there isn’t enough to go off of.
+Of course, I’m neglecting the elephant in the room.
+That would be the picture of the 7 Dreamcatcher members sitting like they’re the Shining twins in white dresses.
+The photo is also weathered, to the extent that I wouldn’t be surprised if the photograph came from the letter.
 This, does, however, note what everyone probably inferred at this point – we’re dealing with seven ghosts of young girls.
 If we want to stretch this a bit we could also make a guess as to where we are – either the Palme Lugano hotel that the letter game from, or Brussels, Belgium.
 But that’s still stretching it a bit.

 Donghyuk proceeds to deal with a number of strange occurrences, precipitated by the ghosts of the girls he’s apparently seeking.
-SuA swings a pendant back and forth, in typical hypnotic fashion, while Donghyuk sleeps, but when he wakes up, he can’t see her.
+SuA swings a pendant back and forth, in typical hypnotic fashion, while Donghyuk sleeps.
+When he wakes up, though, he can’t see her.
 Siyeon holds the door closed and keeps him from leaving.
 Gahyeon throws some books off a shelf to startle him.
 Yoohyeon changes the numbers on all the doors so that they all say 808.
 JiU floats in the hallway, sensually posed and ominously staring at Donghyuk.

 The only two who are seemingly absent from this are Handong and Dami.
 Handong gets a few inserts where she’s sitting on a table and there’s a lamp swinging around her.
 She’s also in the reflection of a window that Donghyuk is looking through.
 Dami is the subject of – and later participant – of a cult ritual involving the other girls, also an insert.
 The cult imagery is recurring in many of Dreamcatcher’s later videos.

-The ritual image appears later in the video, towards the end, inside one of the hotel rooms and in a video format.
-However when it comes up, it’s not the ominous ritual with the girls in veils as it is in the insert during the rap break with Dami.
+The ritual image appears later in the video, towards the end.
+In this context, it is inside one of the hotel rooms and in a video format.
+However, it’s not the ominous ritual with the girls in veils as it is in the insert during the rap break with Dami.
 Instead it’s bright, and cheerful.
-It seems as though the girls, though their pranks have been seemingly harmless in their afterlife, they were all involved in something a bit less harmless than that, but were still somewhat innocent.
+It seems as though the girls, though their pranks have been seemingly harmless in their afterlife, were all involved in something a bit less harmless than that, but were still somewhat innocent.

-The girls’ pranks end up backfiring on Donghyuk as he finds himself locked out of his hotel room, hallucinating himself without eyes, and being tormented by JiU.
+The girls’ pranks end up backfiring on Donghyuk.
+He finds himself locked out of his hotel room, hallucinating himself without eyes, and being tormented by JiU.
 He rewatches the film of himself getting scared and crawling away from JiU who, as previously stated, is imperceptible by his camera.
-It’s not clear if this event is taking place before or after he gets locked out of his hotel room.

 Let’s focus on the positives for a minute.
 The timeless nature makes it more mysterious.
 The practical lighting makes it feel more real.
 The ghosts have a playful aura about them and the protagonist is both bland enough and compelling enough to show be a good viewer-insert character.
 There’s plenty here to leave you wanting more.

-As stated earlier, “Chase Me” plays with notions of innocence, maturity, and sexuality well.
+As stated earlier, “Chase Me” plays with notions of innocence, maturity, and sexuality.
 It tries to balance the different themes, presumably for marketing, but also within the context of the story.
-Women’s sexuality is often characterized in the context of temptation and with JiU that seems particularly evident.
+Women’s sexuality is often characterized as temptation.
+With JiU in this video, that seems particularly evident.
 It seems that if she is not tempting the male character, she’s mocking him for some reason.
 However, there is a juxtaposition here with the childish nature of the pillow fight scenes or the pranks that the girls pull.
 So regardless of the tempting nature of JiU in context, she still seems like a deep and nuanced character, because she has the capacity to be childish.

 In terms of maturity there are multiple themes at play here.
 For one thing, horror always forces an adult growth in a character, or freezes a character in childishness.
 “Chase Me” does both.
 Even the playfulness of the characters seems mocking.
-Then there’s the fact that they manage to successfully do some sort of cult ritual.
-The cult ritual is shown with Dami as the main victim but also with dolls as victims.
+The cult ritual features Dami as the main victim, with dolls occasionally in her place.
 Eyes are ripped off of the teddy bear, and that in turn effects Donghyuk.
 So there is a subversion, or even rejection, of childhood.

 Overall, the video is well done, despite the flaws that stick out.
 Again, it’s easy to be forgiving when it’s a debut.
 Super Junior’s “Twins” has some of the worst hair styles ever and immensely cheesy effects but, since they’ve gone above and beyond that since, no one cares that there were glaring issues with those videos.
-(It was also 2005 and I would argue that while K-Pop was fully formed musically, the genre was still undergoing its music video puberty.)
+(It was also 2005.)

-It makes it truly admirable, that Dreamcatcher was able to pull off something so memorable on the first round.
+It is truly admirable, that Dreamcatcher was able to pull off something so memorable on the first round.
 They kept this up with later videos, making sure to elaborate on the story, and add more cinematic qualities.
 But “Chase Me” has charm to it, charm that could only come from a new group.
 It makes their growth that much more meaningful, but at the same time is hard to surpass.
-Their next song, “Good Night”, would have a video that gave even more insight into the world these characters live in, but still take another direction.
+Their next video, “Good Night”, gives even more insight into the world these characters live in, but still take another direction.
 And as we’ll see next week, it pays off.